dougeby/IntuneDocs/intune/app-sdk-ios.md

 ## Customize your app's behavior with APIs

-The Intune MAM SDK has several APIs you can call to get information about the Intune MAM policy deployed to the app.
+The Intune App SDK has several APIs you can call to get information about the Intune APP policy deployed to the app.
 You can use this data to customize your app's behavior.
 The table below provides information on some essential Intune classes you will use.

 Class | Description
 ----- | -----------
-IntuneMAMPolicyManager.h | The IntuneMAMPolicyManager class exposes the Intune MAM policy deployed to the application.
+IntuneMAMPolicyManager.h | The IntuneMAMPolicyManager class exposes the Intune APP policy deployed to the application.
 Notably, it exposes APIs that are useful for [Enabling multi-identity](#-enable-multi-identity-optional). |
 IntuneMAMPolicy.h | The IntuneMAMPolicy class exposes some MAM policy settings that apply to the app.
 These policy settings are exposed so the app can customize its UI.
 Most policy settings are enforced by the SDK and not the app.
 The only one that the app should implement is the Save-as control.
 This class exposes some APIs needed to implement Save-as. |
 IntuneMAMFileProtectionManager.h | The IntuneMAMFileProtectionManager class exposes APIs the app can use to explicitly secure files and directories based on a supplied identity.
 The identity can be managed by Intune or unmanaged, and the SDK will apply the appropriate MAM policy.
 Using this class is optional. |
 IntuneMAMDataProtectionManager.h | The IntuneMAMDataProtectionManager class exposes APIs the app can use to secure data buffers given a supplied identity.
 The identity can be managed by Intune or unmanaged, and the SDK will apply encryption appropriately. |

 ## Implement save-as controls

 Intune lets IT admins select which storage locations a managed app can save data to.
-Apps can query the Intune MAM SDK for allowed storage locations by using the `isSaveToAllowedForLocation` API, defined in `IntuneMAMPolicy.h`.
+Apps can query the Intune App SDK for allowed storage locations by using the `isSaveToAllowedForLocation` API, defined in `IntuneMAMPolicy.h`.

 Before apps can save managed data to a cloud-storage or local location, they must check with the `isSaveToAllowedForLocation` API to know if the IT admin has allowed data to be saved there.